September 28, 2022 | Alumni

 It’s a pretty big project for undergraduate students—even for the group’s amazing team of 20 members.
 They apply for two licences from TED each year—one for a big event with multiple speakers and 200 to 500 attendees, and another for a series of two or three smaller salons featuring three or four talks.

 Many of the speakers are alumni.
-“We always start with the speakers,” says Joey Shan, a fourth-year English specialist who was manager of the group’s speaker relations team last year, and stepped up to chair this year.
+“We always start with the speakers,” says Joey Shan, an English specialist who was last year's chair.
 “We’re googling furiously what alumni have done recently, really cool ideas that alumni have had, and reaching out to people whom we think would have an interesting talk.
 We also recruit speakers from our speaker applications, which are open to anyone who has any affiliation with U of T.”

 The audience, however, are mostly students.
 “Alumni and the public are welcome,” says Shan, “but our focus is to create a great way for students to connect with people in the U of T community.
 They get a chance to see what great ideas we have right here at home, and get to know other students who share the same kinds of passions and interests.
 TEDx U of T is special because it takes place in a community of amazing ideas.”